netobserv/flowlogs-pipeline/README.md

 Bidirectional setting requires defining both `fieldGroupARef` and `fieldGroupBRef` sections to allow the connection tracking module to identify which set of fields can swap values and still be considered as the same connection.
+The pairs of fields that can swap are determined by their order in the fieldGroup.
+In the example below, `SrcAddr` and `DstAddr` are first in their fieldGroup, so they are swappable.
+The same is true for `SrcPort` and `DstPort` which are second.

 The configuration example below defines a bidirectional setting.
 So flow-logs that have the values of `SrcAddr` and `SrcPort` swapped with `DstAddr` and `DstPort` are grouped together as long as they have the same `Proto` field.